Vatican to field cricket team, take on Anglican Church

 By Philip Pullella

-VATICAN CITY The Vatican officially declared its intention to defeat the Church of England on Tuesday - not in a theological re-match nearly 500 years after they split, but on the cricket pitch.
+VATICAN CITY, Oct 22 The Vatican officially declared its intention to defeat the Church of England on Tuesday - not in a theological re-match nearly 500 years after they split, but on the cricket pitch.

 The challenge was launched at the baptism of the St. Peter's Cricket Club.